daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

     * `tee privatekey`: Saves the private key in a file called `privatekey` and writes the private key to stdout.
     * `wg pubkey > publickey`: Generates a public key from the private key and saves the public key in a file called `publickey`

 2. Generate another set of private and public keys, this time for the client.
 Give the key files a unique name.
-I prepended `mobile` to the key names to indicate they're for my phone.
+For example, prepend `mobile` to indicate the keys are for a mobile phone.
     ```shell
     $ wg genkey | tee mobileprivatekey | wg pubkey > mobilepublickey
     ```